ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 |     |    |molecule|      |       |
 +-----+----+--------+------+-------+

-as a consequence, units are case sensitive, since m is meter while M is molar (mol/L).
+As a consequence, units are case sensitive, since m corresopnds to meters while M corresponds to molars (mol/L).

-also, since the µ letter may be inconvenient to type with a lot of keyboards, it can be substituted by the letter u.
+Also, since the µ letter may be inconvenient to type with a lot of keyboards, it can be substituted by the letter u.
 Thus, um, us, umol, uL and uM will be treated as µm, µs, µmol, µL and µM. ie.